 The Client Consent Conversation

 Even with local AI, consider getting explicit client consent.
-Most jurisdictions don't legally require it, but it's sound practice and takes thirty seconds.
+Most jurisdictions don't legally require it, but it's sound practice and it takes thirty seconds.

 "We use local AI systems to assist with research, drafting, and analysis.
 The systems run on our own hardware, not cloud services.
 Your information stays on our network.
 Do you consent to this use?"